adamalbsoul/CourseWorkProject/README.md

 TO DO LIST📌

 - Release Version🚀✔️
--Development Blog ✔️
+- Development Blog ✔️
--Wiki ✔️
+- Wiki ✔️
--Documentation ✔️
+- Documentation ✔️
--Demo video ✔️
+- Demo video ✔️
--branch called GP1-Submission ✔️
+- Branch called GP1-Submission ✔️

 - Bullet has to fire from cannons pos ✔️